And finally science confirms it, in a sense.

 Again and again, I’ve harping on this pet theory of mine: At the peak of my immersion in the so-called corporate world, as a super-busy bonus miles-collecting consultant, I turned to the only solace: Getting up (even) earlier, and starting to re-read all my old mathematics and physics textbooks and lecture notes.

 The effect was two-fold: It made me more detached, perhaps more Stoic when facing the seemingly urgent challenges of the accelerated world.
 Maybe it already prepared me for a long and gradual withdrawal from that biosphere.
 But surprisingly, I felt it also made my work results (even ;-)) better: I clearly remember compiling documentation I wrote after setting up some security infrastructure with a client.
 Writing precise documentation was again more like casting scientific research results into stone, carefully picking each term and trying to be as succinct as possible.

 As anybody else I enjoy reading about psychological research that confirms my

 biases one-datapoint-based research – and here it finally is.
-Thanks to Professor Gary for sharing it.
 Science says that Corporate-Speak Makes You Stupid.
 Haven’t we – Dilbert fans – always felt that this has to be true?

 … I’ve met otherwise intelligent people, after working with management consultant, are convinced that infinitely-malleable concepts like “disruptive innovation,” “business ecosystem,” and “collaborative culture” have objective value.